Feestig/ONORobot/docs/NMCT 3/arno.md

 5. stop the twitter stream

   don't forget to stop your stream to save server load.
-The stream wil close once a new tweet has come in.
+The stream will close once a new tweet has come in.
 There is no workaround for this.
   ```
   global myStream
   myStream.disconnect()
   ```

 ## sending profile picture and url
- to make the frontend more attractive we decided to show te profile picture of the tweet and make it clickable.
+ To make the front-end more attractive we decided to show the profile picture of the tweet and make it click-able.
  To do so we send some extra content from the json we get to our javascript: ["user"]["screen_name"] and ["user"]["profile_image_url_https"]

   The profile picture is just a simple img object with the src you get from twitter.